-Exchange differences related to cash flow hedges, hedging of net investments in foreign operational units or other items recognized in other comprehensive income are also recognized in other comprehensive income.
+Exchange differences related to hedging of investments in foreign operational units or other items recognized in other comprehensive income are also recognized in other comprehensive income.

 Changes in financial assets at fair value through other comprehensive income are divided between changes in fair value, and other changes the instrument may undergo.
 The prior should be recognized in other comprehensive income and the latter in profit or loss.